Westminster Legal Policy Forum

 The conference will assess next steps for policy and legal practice to better support separating families in England and Wales.

-Delegates will assess progress on the aim of increasing transparency and improving public confidence in the courts, including the Transparency Implementation Group (TIG) Reporting Pilot for Family Courts, sponsored by the Judiciary, which has recently been expanded to 16 more courts across England.
+Delegates will assess progress on the aim of increasing transparency and improving public confidence in the courts, including the Transparency Implementation Group (TIG) Reporting Pilot for Family Courts, sponsored by the Judiciary, which has recently been expanded to 16 more courts across England, including private and public cases before magistrates.

 The agenda also includes a focus on next steps for the laws governing finances in relation to divorce and the ending of civil partnerships, which is expected to be suggested in the Law Commission’s review and scoping report, due for publication later in the year.
 The report is looking into financial remedies and next steps for the Matrimonial Causes Act 1973.
 We are pleased to be able to include a keynote session with the Law Commission from Professor Nick Hopkins.